LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 100 and 1000 ms after the onset of “O” stimuli in the target stream.
 Responses at any other time during the trial were considered “false alarms.”
-False alarm responses occurring between 100 and 1000 ms following the onset of “O” stimuli in the *masker stream* were additionally labeled as “responses to foils” to aid in assessing failures to selectively attend to the target stream.
-As illustrated in Figure \ref{fig-rev-trial}, the response windows for adjacent letters partially overlap in time; responses that occurred during these overlap periods were attributed to an “O” stimulus if possible (e.g., given the trial depicted in Figure \ref{fig-rev-trial}, a button press at 3.8 s was assumed to be in response to the “O” at 3.1-3.6 s, and not to the “M”).
-If no “O” tokens had occurred in that period of time, the response was coded as a false alarm for the purpose of calculating sensitivity, but no reaction time was computed (in other words, only responses to targets and foils were considered in the reaction time analysis).
+False alarm responses occurring between 100 and 1000 ms following the onset of “O” stimuli in the masker stream were additionally labeled as “responses to foils” to aid in assessing failures to selectively attend to the target stream.
+As illustrated in Figure \ref{fig-rev-trial}, the response windows for adjacent letters partially overlap in time; responses that occurred during these overlap periods were attributed to an “O” stimulus if possible (e.g., given the trial depicted in Figure \ref{fig-rev-trial}, a button press at 3.8 *s* was assumed to be in response to the “O” at 3.1-3.6 *s*, and not to the “M”).
+If no “O” tokens had occurred in that period of time, the response was coded as a false alarm for the purpose of calculating sensitivity, but no reaction time was computed (in other words, only responses to targets and foils were considered in the reaction time analyses).

 Listener sensitivity and reaction time were analyzed with (generalized) linear mixed-effects regression models.
 A model for listener sensitivity was